 Brian Clegg sell arts and craft products (art paints for example), the bulk of which are made in the UK.
 You’ll need to ask if the art products you want are UK made before buying.
 Brian Clegg also manufacturers in England a range of trikes, scooters and other metal toys for the educational market.
 Wholesale only – http://www.brianclegg.co.uk

 Remarkable recycled pencils and colouring pencils are made in the UK.
 Also, Remarkable tyre items and the items made from recycled polypropylene are UK made – like note pads, folders, etc. As are frisbees, coloured leather items and rulers made from cd cases.
 None of the bags or the wooden items are made in the UK.
 Many products from Remarkable Eco-Solutions Ltd. are made abroad.
 Products are available on their website and in some shops such as Waitrose and Paperchase.
 As Remarkable do not say which products are made in the UK on their website, you’ll need to check with the company before purchasing whether the product you are interested in is UK made.
+Note as of 2/8/14 – Sadly it appears Remarkable have gone into Administration and it simple says on their website “The company has gone into administration – please contact BDO, 125 Colmore Road, Birmingham B3 35D”.

 Does anyone know of any other companies that still manufacture pens, pencils and ink in the UK please?